tldr-pages/tldr/pages/osx/carthage.md

 # carthage

-> Carthage is a dependency management tool for Swift and Objective-C.
+> Carthage is a dependency management tool for Cocoa applications.
+> Download and build all dependencies mentioned in Cartfile.
+> Also used to update dependencies to their latest version.

 - Update the current set of dependencies: